caltechlibrary/dibs/admin/README.md

 ## `import-data`: import data into a DIBS database

-This program is the opposite of `export-data`;  takes a ZIP archive of JSON files previously exported by `export-data` (above), and loads a DIBS database using that data.
+This program is the opposite of `export-data`;  it takes a ZIP archive of JSON files previously exported by `export-data` (above), and loads a DIBS database using that data.
 The ZIP archive must contain 4 files corresponding to the 4 database object tables in a DIBS database.
 The path to the archive file is expected to be the last argument on the command line.
 You can run it with the `-h` option to get more information about its usage.

-## `load-mock-data`: load some sample data for DIBS
+## `load-mock-data`: load sample data into DIBS

 When first starting out with DIBS, for testing purposes, you may want to add some sample data.
 The program `load-mock-data` can be used for this purpose.
 It takes no arguments and is intended to be run from the DIBS directory root:
 ```sh